wp-plugins/zedity/readme.txt

 *   Document box ([Premium](http://zedity.com/plugin/wp)): add online documents like Slideshare, Scribd, Google_viewer, PDF documents, Microsoft Office documents, Apple Pages, Adobe Photoshop and Illustrator, and more.
 *   Html5 box ([Premium](http://zedity.com/plugin/wp)): the ultimate piece of flexibility!
 An example: have you got a PayPal button and you'd like it the Zedity way?
 Just copy paste the PayPal code into this box and the magic is done.
 The Html box gives you total power and endless possibilities!

-Do you think there's a need for another box or a new feature?
-We're glad to hear from you!
+And other cool features, often requested by Zedity users, are coming soon...
+If you thought of any feature that you'd like to see in Zedity, we're surely glad to hear from you!

 **Social page and web site:**